(re)Learning How to Be Human.

 Rewilding In Action

 A first-generation agrarian, Daniel’s life pivoted when a life-threatening diagnosis with a degenerative genetic disease landed him in hospitals and therapy for nearly 4 years.
 After a multitude of failed surgeries and years spent learning how to walk again, Daniel weighed less than he did in the 5th grade.
 At the end of his proverbial rope, Daniel and his family turned to agriculture and relational conservationism as the last hope.
 What they found was instead a life complete and life once more.

-In 2013, Daniel’s interest in the nourishing meeting ground between regenerative systems and ancient origins culminated in the academic partnership with ONIRIS’ (Nantes-Atlantic National College of Veterinary Medicine, Food Science and Engineering) bioengineering department in the effort to examine paleoanthropology’s then budding insights into the formation of early Hominoid genetics via the in-person examination of Paleolithic French Cave Art and systems from Nantes to Lascaux, France.
+In 2013, Daniel’s interest in the nourishing meeting ground between regenerative systems and human origins culminated in the archeological assay of paleolithic cave art.
+In Nantes, France, Daniel partnered with ONIRIS’ bioengineering department (Nantes-Atlantic National College of Veterinary Medicine, Food Science and Engineering) to dig and examine paleoanthropology’s then budding insights into the formation and combination of early homo genetics in the Lascaux Cave System.